UPPMAX/programming_formalisms/DevelopmentDesign/README.md

 * The Rational Unified Process--An Introduction., Kruchten, Philippe.
 (2000).
  <br/> https://www.researchgate.net/publication/220018149_The_Rational_Unified_Process--An_Introduction
-<br/>the links are are outaded as the sale of RUP to IBM in 2003 his references lead to DevOps (IBMs newest development model)
+<br/>the links are outdated as the sale of RUP to IBM in 2003 his references lead to DevOps (IBMs newest development model)
  * Real world example RUP as used by volvo, Åsa Nordin( Master Thesis, Trollhättan 2003):
   <br/> https://www.diva-portal.org/smash/get/diva2:215156/FULLTEXT01.pdf
  * Using Rational Unified Process in an SME – A Case Study,  Hansen et. al (springer 2005)